bruno185/Apple-II-Wolf-animation-as-tribute/readme.md

 * An intro
 * The running wolf animation

+## Usage

-This archive contains a disk image : use it with Applewin or your favourite Apple II emulator, and type brun tribute.
+This archive contains a disk image  to be used it with Applewin or your favourite Apple II emulator.
+Boot tribute.do image disk
+type run startup

 ## Credits